Overview

 PHP code can be added to your (child) theme's functions.php file.
 Alternatively, you can use the Custom Hooks add-on, or a code snippets plugin.
 More info

-These formats can be changed: for example, to only show years, just use Y. This could for example be used to create a Slider facet showing years, using the Post Date as data source.
+The date formats for the facet_value and facet_display_value can be customized.
+For example, to only show years, just use Y. This could for example be used to create a Slider facet showing years, using the Post Date as data source.

-For abbreviated, 3-letter month names, use M instead of F. See PHP’s date() function for more formatting options.
+For abbreviated, 3-letter month names (e.g. Dec), use M instead of F.

 Index a serialized array